Skip to main content

 Stress-driven insomnia.
 Racing thoughts at bedtime.
 Nighttime anxiety.
 Cannot fall asleep despite being physically tired.
 HPA axis dysregulation.

 Your pineal gland produces melatonin.
 It is your body's master circadian regulator.
 And it shrinks with age.
-By your forties, the pineal gland has undergone significant calcification, producing substantially less melatonin than it did in your twenties.
-This is one reason sleep quality declines with age even when nothing else has changed.
+By your forties, the pineal gland commonly shows calcium deposits and nightly melatonin output is lower than it was in your twenties.
+Whether the calcification itself drives the decline is still debated.
+Either way, this is one reason sleep quality declines with age even when nothing else has changed.

 Pinealon is a tripeptide (Glu-Asp-Arg) developed by Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology.
 Khavinson's research on short bioregulatory peptides spans four decades and focuses on how small peptides can regulate gene expression in specific tissues.
 Pinealon targets pinealocytes, the cells of the pineal gland, supporting their function and melatonin production capacity.